 L'OCCITANE subsidiaries' local partners

 Company subsidiaries also play a crucial role in achieving this goal.
 Every year, they are involved in over thirty projects in partnership with charities in the countries where they are based.
-These projects combatting avoidable blindness are jointly funded by the subsidiaries and the L’OCCITANE Foundation.
+These projects combatting avoidable blindness and historically co-financed both by the subsidiaries and by the L’OCCITANE Foundation are now exclusively financed by the subsidiaries, which thus maintain a privileged relationship with their local partners.

 *In-store retail price, excluding taxes and the costs of transportation and production